BahadirKoksal/greenweez-sales-operations-analysis/README.md

 ## 🎯 Objective

 Greenweez is a French organic e-commerce company.
-This project analyzes sales and operational data from 2021 to measure true profitability beyond just revenue — combining product margins, shipping costs, operational expenses, and ad spend into a unified view.
+This project analyzes sales and operational data from 2021 to measure true profitability beyond just revenue, combining product margins, shipping costs, operational expenses, and ad spend into a unified view.

 **Key Research Questions:**
 - What is the true operational profit per order after all costs are accounted for?